Strategic Financial Management

 Performance intelligence is not reporting.

-At uProfyt, performance intelligence is designed as a governance capability, not a visualization exercise.
+At uProfyt, performance intelligence is designed as a governance capability — creating shared, decision-grade truth across leadership, boards, and funders.

 When intelligence is governed correctly, alignment becomes natural and execution becomes precise.